joelphimes/Niger-Political-Shift-Examination/README.md

 Key Points:
 - “So what?”: Niger's significance to U.S. counterterrorism efforts in Africa lies in its cooperation, hosting U.S. drone bases, American Special Forces, and logistics experts engaged in operations against Boko Haram and ISIS affiliates.

 - Informed Decision-Making for Foreign Policy: Analyzing historical data on political stability, leadership, economic health, and reliance on foreign aid.
-Stakeholders can gain insights into the country's historical political landscape and how it may have contributed to the coup.
+Foreign Policy stakeholders can gain insights into the country's historical political landscape and how it may have contributed to the coup.

-- Conflict Resolution for the UN and DAC Participants: The data analysis can help identify potential triggers or contributing factors to political instability in Niger.
+- Conflict Resolution for the UN and DAC Participants: Advanced data analysis offers insights into underlying triggers and factors contributing to political instability in Niger, allowing for better participation and decisions from the world community.

 Content Source: https://www.npr.org/2023/07/27/1190463279/niger-coup-us-counterterrorism-boko-haram-isis